johnpyp/homemedia-docker/docs/initial-setup.md

 1. First, `git clone https://github.com/johnpyp/homemedia-docker` into a directory.
 This is where you will run the full setup from (note: this isn't the same as your media directory)

-2. Go into the `base` directory.
-This is the default, and suggested configuration to use to start.
+2. Enter the directory: `cd homemedia-docker`

-3. Copy the `.env.example` file included in your chosen directory to `.env`.
+3. Copy the `.env.example` file included in the directory to `.env`, e.g `cp .env.example .env`

 ## Setup environment variables